parigi-n/Bomberman3D/README.md

 Authors :

-- Nicolas PARIGI https://github.com/parigi-n for for the 3D rendering, collision model, sound module
+- Nicolas PARIGI https://github.com/parigi-n for for the 3D rendering, collision model, sound module, some part of the gameplay
 - David SEBAOUN https://github.com/david-sebaoun for the AI
 - Martin PELLEMOINE https://github.com/pellem for the animation of the 3d model and the winning screen/leaderboard
 - Hubert for all the menu : the front part and the back part.
+- Jules VAUTIER for the map generation, AI action module and some parts of the gameplay.
 - Oscar, for ... well i don't know

 The code is sometime messy for 3 reasons :